 In gratitude for the service given to him by the compassionate and unselfish being, the King decided to visit the cave where the divine being lived.

 Daniela Schenker writes that when the King and Queen entered the cave, "they discovered that this miraculous being was their daughter, Miao Shan.
 The cave was bathed in brilliant light as Miao Shan transformed into her sacred manifestation with a thousand eyes and arms and floated away."

-The King, in gratitude and reverence, built a shrine where he was reunited with his daughter- now called Fragrant Mountain.
+In gratitude and reverence, the King built a shrine where he was reunited with his daughter- now called Fragrant Mountain.

 During a trip to China, I attended a religious ceremony dedicated to the deceased parents of my friend.
 The ceremony was conducted in a Buddhist temple in Shanghai.
 The ceremony was beautiful and captivating.

 The temple consisted of numerous rooms of worship.
 In the courtyard was an enclosed area devoted to Spiritual Kuan Yin.
 Upon entering, I was welcomed by two colossal statues of Kuan Yin in all her glory.
 The presence of the two statues, one thousand arms Quan Yin and Quan Yin covered in a silk robe, was transcendent.
 The Spiritual Goddess was spectacular.

 May the peace of God be upon this household!
 May the love of God be in your hearts!
 May the light of God be in your souls!
 May the wisdom of God be in your mind!
 May the virtue and purity of God be in your feelings!
 May the strength and vitality of God be among the members of your household!
 May the health and well-being of God be manifest through the bodies, the garments that you wear!
 May the grace of God be in your action!
 May the talents and genius of God be manifest through your senses!
 May the fullness of the victory of your own God plan be manifest through your souls at the close of your earth life!

 Call unto me and I will answer thee!